Healthdirect Free Australian health advice you can count on.

 Living with mesothelioma

-There is no cure for mesothelioma.
-If you have the disease, you might have periods when you are quite healthy; at other times, you will need treatment to control symptoms.
+If you have mesothelioma, you might feel quite healthy at times.
+At other times, you will need treatment to help manage your symptoms.

 Resources and support